vhollo/bestdictator/static/_tests/could-i-be-a-dictator-too.md

         bully: Pocket version meaning handsome, right?
       - score: 3
         choice: Hell, yeah!
-        bully: Like hell, yeah.
+        bully: Like the hell, yeah.
   - q: What science means to you?
     choices:
       - score: "0"
         choice: Generates progression
         bully: Where has simplicity gone?
       - score: "1"
-        choice: Books.
-More and more books
+        choice: More books
         bully: Glad you can read at all.
       - score: "2"
         choice: It's what Albert Einstein did on LSD
-        bully: Why not follow him?
+        bully: Follow him, why not?
       - score: "3"
-        choice: Talking about topics made up to talk about
+        choice: Topics made up to talk about
         bully: Kinda belief.
   - q: Is everything fine in Your country?
     choices: